TongHengcheng/Framer/README.md

 ## 💡 Changelog
-- [ ] Release the inference code and the model weights.
+- [ ] Release the code and the model weights.
 - [x] Oct.
 28, 2024.
 Huggingface Gradio Demo is now available [here](https://huggingface.co/spaces/wwen1997/Framer)!
 - [x] Oct.
 25, 2024.
 Launch the project page and upload the arXiv preprint.